French Opera House

 The French Opera House, or Théâtre de l'Opéra, was an opera house in New Orleans.
 It was one of the city's landmarks from its opening in 1859 until it was destroyed by fire in 1919.
-It stood in the French Quarter at the uptown lake corner of Bourbon and Toulouse Streets, with the main entrance on Bourbon.
+It stood in the French Quarter at the corner of Bourbon and Toulouse Streets, with the main entrance on Bourbon.
 The site is currently occupied by the Four Points by Sheraton French Quarter.

 History

 Designed by James Gallier Jr., the hall was commissioned by Charles Boudousquié, then the director of the opera company, which had previously made its home in the Théâtre d'Orléans.
 After a dispute with new owners of the Orléans, Boudousquié determined to build a grand new house for French opera.
 The building went up in less than a year at a cost of $118,500 and for the next sixty years, it was the center of social activity in New Orleans.
 Not only opera was held there, but also Carnival balls, debuts, benefits, receptions, and concerts.
 On May 23, 1859, the New Orleans Delta gave a description of the new theater:

 The building of the opera house at the corner of Bourbon and Toulouse streets is going ahead briskly.
 The foundations have been laid, and the front walls have almost reached a height of one story.
 The great area of the theater attracts the attention of everybody; and as all our opera-going population feel more or less interest in it, we think some account of the shape, plan, and style of the building, will be acceptable.

 It will be a handsome structure of the Italian order of architecture, with a front of one hundred and sixty-six feet on Bourbon street, one hundred and eighty-seven on Toulouse street, and a height of about eighty feet in its highest part.
 The edifice will rise like a colossus over everything in that vicinity.

 By April 25, 1862, New Orleans had been captured by Union forces in the US Civil War and the French Opera ceased to present performances until the end of the war.
 However, in 1864, the wife of Union General Nathaniel P. Banks held a ball at the theater in honor of George Washington's birthday.
 At the end of the War, the French Opera House was reopened and continued to present many American operatic premieres.